thequietlife/thequietlife/README.md

-Hey 👋

 About Me

-- Quality at Cydarm
-- Created 🏳️‍⚧️ 🏳️‍🌈 pilar, a space for LGBTIQA+ cybersecurity peeps
+- started 🏳️‍⚧️ 🏳️‍🌈 pilar, a space for LGBTIQA+ cybersecurity peeps
-- Security Research
+- security research
-- Tinkerer
+- tinkerer